sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 ## Put data

-Using `put` command, you can insert rows into a table.
-Its syntax is as follows:
+Using the `put` command, you can insert rows into a table.
+The syntax is as follows:
 ```
 put 'table name', 'row key', 'colfamily:colname', 'value'
 ```
-For example, let's put a record of a paitent-id.
+For example, let's put a paitent-id record.

 ```
 hbase(main):008:0> put 'hospital', 'row1', 'id:patient', 'patient-id-1'